RochesterinNYC/1004-Eclipse-Tutorial/README.md

 ![Package Explorer Panel](/images/Eclipse-package-explorer-panel.png?raw=true "Package Explorer Panel")

-- Project Explorer: similar to the package explorer but may display additional information and options as extra plugins and tools are integrated/used (**recommended as the best explorer view for Java development**)
+- Project Explorer: similar to the package explorer but may display additional information and options as extra plugins and tools are integrated/used

 ![Project Explorer Panel](/images/Eclipse-project-explorer-panel.png?raw=true "Project Explorer Panel")